emmawalshdev/kaytea_art/README.md

 This website was built for Katie Harte, a wildlife and animal artist based in West Cork, Ireland.
 Through the new Artstore, Katie aims to connect with her clients, share her story and offer her wonderful artwork and commission service.

 Previously, Katie has marketed her work through Etsy and social media.
-In the future, the Artstore aims to become Katie's primary channel.
-This is a long term project, with many new exciting features planned.
+In the future, the Artstore aims to become Katie's primary sales channel.
+This is a long term project, with many new exciting features planned for the future.

 ----------------------------